Examples

 If you’ve had a range of different jobs in the past then it might not portray a clear narrative of your growth as a professional.
 So rather than looking at quantity, focus on quality by going in-depth on the relevant jobs with transferable skills.

-How to Showcase Your Ability in a Functional Resume
+How to Showcase Your Skills in a Functional Resume

 In essence, reflect on your different types of skills and accomplishments.
 Think about these aspects from both your academic and corporate backgrounds.